dont-give-adam/SpeechTools/README.md

 <br />
 <br />
 # Limitations
-As of right now, you can only have single element text, meaning you can't have one section of text in *`italic:true`* and the rest in *`italic:false`* .
+- As of right now, you can only have single element text, meaning you can't have one section of text in *`italic:true`* and the rest in *`italic:false`* .
 Instead you have to use multiple speech entities to achieve this effect.
+- If `fade_in:` is activated, the transformation will take place on tick 3 of the entity, due to inconsistencies when ran on earlier ticks.

+Any feedback/tips are appreciated!